 I work with a wide range of issues including:

 I trained at Leeds Beckett University with a postgraduate diploma level in counselling and psychotherapy and a psychotherapy MA.
 My master's research looked into working with clients who have experienced harm in previous therapeutic relationships, and I have a special interest in this area.

 I take a keen interest in social responsibility, especially working to oppose discrimination in all forms, promoting social justice and campaigning for a fairer, more inclusive profession.
 I am a member of the steering group of Psychotherapists and Counsellors for Social Responsibility, and I write, speak publicly, and campaign and participate in events relating to these issues across the country.

 Prior to my psychotherapeutic training, I worked in dementia care, promoting emotional wellbeing and social interaction amongst people living with dementia.
-I continue to have an interest in dementia and issues affecting older people; I volunteer on the BACP older people's strategy expert panel, working towards encouraging engagement with therapy amongst older people.
+I continue to have an interest in dementia and issues affecting older people; I have volunteered on the BACP older people's strategy expert panel, working towards encouraging engagement with therapy amongst older people.

 My experiences as a client influence my learning on a personal and professional level, and I continue to undertake personal therapy as part of my ongoing commitment to self-development.

 I hold an MA in psychotherapy, a postgraduate diploma in counselling and psychotherapy and a postgraduate certificate in counselling and interpersonal skills.
 I have previously worked as a counsellor, offering a mixture of short and long-term therapy for Community Counselling in Malton, and Talking Spaces in Harrogate, where I counselled in a specialist bereavement project.
 I have also co-facilitated anger management, anxiety and loneliness workshops for service users at York Mind.